nyorain/ny/doc/drawing.md

 //vkSurface is guaranteed to be valid until windowContext is destroyed
 //note that the application should NOT destroy vkSurface manually.
 ```

+Note: the explicit reintrpret_cast<std::uintptr_t*>(&vkSurface) is needed because ny does not
+forward-declare the rather non-trivial type definition of VkSurfaceKHR (which is dependent on
+whehter the compiler is 32 or 64 bit).
+Every occurrence of VkSurfaceKHR in ny is represented
+by a std::uintptr_t since this is big enough to store its value on any platform.

 OpenGL (ES)
 -----------